gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 >Greg Clarke.

-I received an automated reponse
+I received an automated response

 >Office of the Hon Darren Chester MP
 >